Mohamed-safras/Mohamed-Safras/README.md

   - 🗄️ <strong>Database & Testing:</strong> MySQL, MongoDB, JUnit, Jest<br/>
   - 🔧 <strong>Best Practices:</strong> Agile methodologies, code quality & performance tuning
   <br/><br/>
   I’m committed to continuous improvement and always eager to explore new technologies that drive innovation in the development and operations space.
-My goal is to engineer software that’s not only functional but also deployable, observable, and resilient—bringing development and infrastructure together for streamlined delivery.
+My goal is to engineer software that’s not only functional but also deployable, observable, and resilient bringing development and infrastructure together for streamlined delivery.
   <br/><br/>
   Let’s connect and explore how I can contribute to building future-ready solutions with a DevOps mindset.
   <br/>